bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 }
 ```

 Notice how we are using 2 private subnets as `VPCZoneIdentifier`.
 The `MinSize` is also set to 2 which will cause both availability zones to have at least 1 instance running.
 For brevity subnets and VPC definitions are not included.
+You can find more details about how to configure the EC2 instances inside ECS cluster [in my previous post]({% post_url 2018-02-19-how-to-deploy-a-service-to-amazon-elastic-container-service-with-cloud-formation %}).

 The `ServiceA` deployed in `ECSMainCluster` is also specifying that at it has [`DesiredCount`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) of 2 which instructs ECS to have at least 2 instances of the service running.
 The [`LoadBalancers`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-loadbalancers) and [`Role`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-role) attributes are required for the load balanced setup.
 The `ECSServiceRole` must allow the ECS agent to make calls to the load balancer API.
 The `LoadBalancers` reference [an ALB target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to which the running ECS task should be added.